 Even though we have information on these possible mechanisms that could cause political homophily, we do not know how the different processes play out in reality.
-It is likely that all three mechanism operate at the same time, with some being more dominant than others.
+It is likely that all three mechanisms operate at the same time, with some being more dominant than others.
 In this paper we will focus on the third mechanisms: social influence.
 A mechanism that has the ability to work as an amplifier for political divisions.
-By controlling for the selection and common contexts partners are exposed to we hope to extract the size of political social influence (if any).
+By controlling for the selection and common contexts partners are exposed to, we hope to extract the size of political social influence (if any).
 As such we address the research question: “To what extent and how are individuals’ political attitudes influenced by the political attitudes of their partner?”

-In this paper, we aim to delve deeper and examine the influence process in more detail by looking how gender and educational differences condition the influence mechanism.
-Not all couples are the same and therefore differences between couples are likely to affect the influence mechanism.
+Besided assessing the degree of influence, we aim to delve deeper and examine the influence process in more detail in this paper, by looking how gender and educational differences condition the influence mechanism.
+Not all couples are the same and differences between couples are likely to affect the influence mechanism.
 For instance, research on partner effects on voting indicates that – assuming heterosexual couples – the male partner’s political position has more impact on the female partner’s position than vice versa (Häusermann et al., 2016).
 As such partner influence is – in the case of voting – a highly gendered effect.
-Similarly, education differences within couples are likely to play a role in moderating the influence effects.
-Research on partner effects on voting shows that the partners education has a positive effect on turning out to vote (Daenekindt et al., 2020; Frödin Gruneau, 2018).
-This effect is even greater when one partner has a higher level of education than the other.
+Similarly, educational differences within couples are likely to play a role in moderating the influence effects.
+Research on partner effects on voting shows that the partners education has a positive effect on turning out to vote (Daenekindt et al., 2020; Frödin Gruneau, 2018), and that this effect is greater when one partner has a higher level of education than the other (REF).
 As such, it is likely that such an effect is also present when we look at the influence effects on political attitudes.
 Nevertheless, to this date these effects are not tested yet empirically.
 As such we will address the following research question in this paper: “To what extent does a partner’s level of education and gender moderate social influence effects within romantic partnerships?”.

 PARA over data and methods.